 |

-Program area sessions and merit badge classes that are full will not show up in the online registration system.
-Program areas will all be open weather and staffing permitted.
+Program area sessions and full merit badge classes will not appear in the online registration system.
+Program areas will all be open, weather and staffing permitting.

 ATV Program

-- other items recommended: ATV face mask, riding gloves, head bandana, and a bag to carry muddy clothes.
+- other items recommended: ATV face mask, riding gloves, headbandana, bag to carry muddy clothes, change of clothes

-- Bring ATV Consent Form (signed by a parent/guardian), required by ATV Safety Institue.
+- ATV Consent Form (signed by a parent/guardian), required by ATV Safety Institute.

-- Complete the ATV Safety Institute E-Course online before camp.
+- proof of completing the ATV Safety Institute E-Course online before camp.
 There is no charge to take the 1-2.5 hour course (direct link).

-The Scout Skills Program is a program for first-year Scouts that focuses on the adventure of Scouting.
-The instructors will not sign off on the requirements taught; the staff will provide a document for each participant that reflects the requirements that have been taught and tested.
-The Scout will then need to demonstrate the skills learned to their Scout leader.
-After demonstrating proficiency in each skill the Scoutmaster or designee will then sign off the requirements in the Scout Handbook and Scoutbook.
-Sign up Scouts for this program in the online registration system just like signing up the Scouts for merit badge classes.
+The Scout Skills Program is a program designed for first-year Scouts, focusing on the adventure of Scouting.
+The instructors will not sign off on the requirements taught; the staff will provide a document for each participant that reflects the requirements that have been taught.
+The Scout must then demonstrate the skills learned to their Scout leader.
+After demonstrating proficiency in each skill, the Scoutmaster or designee will then sign off on the requirements in the Scout Handbook and Scoutbook.
+Sign up Scouts for this program in the online registration system, just like signing up the Scouts for merit badge classes.

 Friday